SRSG-Workshops/openrefine-data-cleaning-oct22/_episodes/02-filter-exclude-sort.md

 > ## Exercise
 >
->Remove the sort by month.
+> Remove the sort by month.
+Make sure you still have the text filter for the text "bai" on the `scientificName` column present (if you have lost your text filter > for "bai" see the start of the lesson to help you reinstate it).
 Then sort the data by `plot`.
 In which year(s) were observations recorded for plot 1 in the
 > filtered dataset?
-(If you have lost your text filter for "bai" see the start of the lesson to help reinstate the text filter.)
 >
 > > ## Solution
 > > In the `plot` column, select `Sort...` > `numbers` and select `smallest first`.
 The years observations were recorded